bestcolour/Linear-Event-Manager/README.md

 1) Create a gameobject and add the Linear Event Manager component to the gameobject.
 2) Create another gameobject and add the Linear Event component to the object.
 3) Press "Open" to load the Linear Event in the Node Editor
-4) After saving the Linear Event, create any script to call a reference to the Linear Event you wish play.
+4) After saving the Linear Event, create any script to call a reference to the Initialize and Play the Linear Event you wish play.

 NODE EDITOR SPECIFIC CONTROLS